Mielek/apim-policy-toolkit/docs/DevEnvironmentSetup.md

 ## Dev container

-Repository contains a dev container which contains all the required SDKs to develop toolkit.
+THis repository contains a dev container which contains all the required SDKs to develop toolkit.
 See dev container [website](https://containers.dev/supporting) for more information how to run it.

 ## Setting up the development environment